TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 4/2 Kings 4.10.md

 ---

-Let us make, I pray thee, a little chamber on the wall; and let us set for him there a bed, and a table, and a seat, and a candlestick: and it shall be, when he cometh to us, that he shall turn in thither.
+Please let us make a little room on the wall.
+Let us set for him there a bed, a table, a chair, and a lamp stand.
+It shall be, when he comes to us, that he shall turn in there."